The V.I.TA.L Fate Method of Stoicism and Business Life

 Credibility to not belly up because of underfunded or underinsured situations, this one can black mark you in the industry.
 Failing to keep this portion of your business in tip-top shape with secure credibility amongst those looking for bidders.
 This hurdle usually manifests itself at the midpoint of a contract, usually from front loading the beginning of the contract with the intent of securing the friendship quality.
 Contractors, watch out for this when bidding.
 Either add in the proper increases with CPI figures plus you increase of administration fees or track your own overhead multiplier.

-Tips to avoid this funding issue Work with a credit consultant (like J. Galt) to help the small business entrepreneur weather any late payments to vendors or from clients.
+Tips to avoid this funding issue – Work with a credit consultant (like Growth Architects) to help the small business entrepreneur weather any late payments to vendors or from clients.
 Most non-government clients pay within 30 days, but government contracts can take upto 90 days due to the paperwork shuffle.
 Having a high business credit can help you negotiate short-term loan agreements.

 Predictability